open-rmf/crossflow/handbook/src/channels.md

 > [!CAUTION]
 > Channels are a powerful way to set up long-running one-way or two-way
-> communication between services in a workflow that run in parallel, but there
+> communication between async services in a workflow that run in parallel, but
-> is a notable drawback.
-If you want to visualize the execution of the workflow,
+> there is a notable drawback.
+If you want to visualize the execution of the
-> **data sent between services over channels will not be traceable**.
-If you
+> workflow, **data sent between services over channels will not be traceable**.
-> care about traceability, you should consider copying all channel data to an
+> If you care about traceability, you should consider copying all channel data to
-> output stream for logging.
+> an output stream for logging.

 [channels]: https://doc.rust-lang.org/rust-by-example/std_misc/channels.html
 [Sender]: https://docs.rs/tokio/latest/tokio/sync/mpsc/struct.Sender.html